PLEASE MAKE A

 Here's our first group to tour Plum Island, just about to board the boat Friday morning, July 25, in Old Saybrook.

-All 2014 Plum Island tours are Sold Out, but we have a book talk at the Custom House on the history of that mysterious spot on Sunday, August 24 at 2 PM.
+All 2014 Plum Island tours are Sold Out, but we have a new book at the Custom House MUSEUM SHOP on the history of that mysterious island.

 Visit the MUSEUM SHOP today for deep-sea diving & other nautical note cards, scarves, tea towels and rubber stamps, cookie cutters, special ribbons, new & vintage maritime books, toys, old-time gifts, and ornaments.
 We have Lighthouse Keepers caps, Old Town Mill corn meal for Johnny Cakes, balloon-powered toy boats, Mark Shasha books & prints; USCG video about the Eagle; whale bottle openers , cards, & coffee mug; and terrific photography.
 We're open from 1 to 5 PM Tuesday through Sunday!